open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/kafka.md

 In addition to the minimal configuration above, note the following:

-- The `kafka.messages` key will be used as a "namespace" by the plug-in, and will have Enterprise OPA use `data.kafka.messages` for data ingested through Kafka.
+- The `kafka.messages` key will be used as a "namespace" by the plug-in, and will have EOPA use `data.kafka.messages` for data ingested through Kafka.
 Use the name makes the most sense for your application.
-- The `topics` array will be the Kafka topics from which Enterprise OPA uses consume the messages.
+- The `topics` array will be the Kafka topics from which EOPA uses consume the messages.
 - The `rego_transform` attribute allows using a message transformer on incoming message batches.
 - The `consumer_group` boolean defines if the data plugin should form its own consumer group.

 ### Consumer Group

-Due to the way Kafka works, multiple instances of Enterprise OPA cannot form a consumer group: they would each only see a subset of the data.
+Due to the way Kafka works, multiple instances of EOPA cannot form a consumer group: they would each only see a subset of the data.
 However, it is possible to have each Kafka data plugin register _its own_ consumer group (of one member).
 The benefit is that you can gather information about its lag through standard Kafka tooling.

 Consumer groups will have a name of `eopa_<INSTANCE_ID>_<MOUNT_POINT>`.
-For example, our example above would use the group name `eopa_<INSTANCE_ID>_kafka.messages`. `<INSTANCE_ID>` is a UUID that changes with each startup of an Enterprise OPA instance.
+For example, our example above would use the group name `eopa_<INSTANCE_ID>_kafka.messages`. `<INSTANCE_ID>` is a UUID that changes with each startup of an EOPA instance.

 ### Consumer Offset